puppetlabs/trapperkeeper-metrics/documentation/configuration.md

 ```
 metrics: {
-    # enable or disable the metrics system
-    enabled: true

     # a server id that will be used as part of the namespace for metrics produced
     # by this server
     server-id: localhost